Classification and stability of positive solutions to the NLS equation on the $\mathcal{T}$-metric graph: Ground State Solutions

 \begin{proposition} Fix $p\in(2,6)$ and let $\lambda\mapsto u^\lambda$ be the action ground state curve in the graph $\G_1$. \begin{enumerate} \item Suppose that $\lambda\mapsto\Theta(p,\lambda)$ is injective.
 Then, energy and action ground states coincide.
 In particular, energy ground states are unique for all masses; \item Suppose that $\lambda\mapsto E(u^\lambda,\G_1)$ is injective.
 Then energy ground states are unique. \end{enumerate} \end{proposition} \begin{proof} Let $v\in H^1(\G_1)$ be an energy ground state with mass $\nu$ and energy $E(v,\G_1)$.
 Then, $v$ is a type $\mathcal{A}$ solution of $-u''+\lambda_0 u=u^{p-1}$, for some $\lambda_0$ and thus, $v=u^{\lambda_0}$ from Theorem \ref{Theo1:MAIN}, part 1.
 If $\lambda\mapsto\Theta(p,\lambda)$ is injective then $\lambda_0$ is uniquely determined by $\nu=\Theta(p,\lambda_0)$ and thus $v$ is the unique energy ground state.
 Moreover, given that there are no more action ground states with mass $\nu$, it follows that action and energy ground states coincide, thus proving item 1.
 For item 2., since $\lambda\mapsto E(u^\lambda,\G_1)$ is injective, $\lambda_0$ is uniquely determined by $E(v,\G_1)=E(u^{\lambda_0},\G_1)$ and the uniqueness follows. \end{proof}

 We now provide some numeric results that validate the assumptions made in the previous proposition.
-As it can be seen in Figures \ref{fig:figure5} and \ref{fig:10}, there is evidence, for $p\sim2$ and $p\sim\infty$, that the function $\lambda\mapsto\Theta(p,\lambda)$ is injective.
-Therefore, uniqueness of energy ground states is expected in the case $p\sim 2$ for all values of $\nu>0$.
+Figures \ref{fig:figure5} and \ref{fig:10} suggest that, for $p\sim2$ and $p\sim\infty$, the function $\lambda\mapsto\Theta(p,\lambda)$ is injective.
+Therefore, we give strong indications for the validity of Conjecture \ref{EGSUniquenessConjecture} by item $1.$ of Proposition \ref{SuffCondENERGYUNIQUENESS}.

 Moreover, in Figure \ref{fig:figure5}, on the left, the map $\lambda\mapsto\Theta(p,\lambda)$ is not monotone for some subcritical values of $p$.
-However, the energy appears to be (strictly) decreasing up to $p=4.4$, and failing to be monotone at $p=4.5$.
+However, the energy appears to be (strictly) decreasing up to $p=4$, and failing to be monotone at $p>4$.
 See Figure \ref{fig:figure6}.

-This suggests, according to the previous proposition, that uniqueness of energy ground states is expected until $p=4.4$ for all values of $\nu>0$.
+This suggests, according to Proposition \ref{SuffCondENERGYUNIQUENESS}, that uniqueness of energy ground states is expected until $p=4$ for all values of $\nu>0$.

 For the remaining values of $p$, according to the results in Figures \ref{fig:figure5} and \ref{fig:figure6}, the assumptions of Proposition \ref{SuffCondENERGYUNIQUENESS} do not hold.
 However, note that, if energy ground states are not unique, then the curve $\lambda\mapsto (\Theta(p,\lambda),E(u^\lambda,\G_1))$ has at least one self intersection.
-In Figure \ref{fig11} we present numeric evidence that uniqueness of energy ground states is to be expected for the remaining cases of $p$.
+With this in mind, the main purpose of Figure \ref{fig11} is to provide numerical evidence that indeed uniqueness of energy ground states is not expected for $p>4$.
+In fact, the value of the mass for which uniqueness of energy ground states fails (the value $\overline{\Theta}$ in the proof of Theorem \ref{TheoMain5.NonUniquenessEGS}) corresponds to the mass of the self intersection of the trace of the curve $\lambda\mapsto (\|u^\lambda\|^2_{L^2(\G_1)},E(u^\lambda,\G_1))$.

+These simulations were made by inverting numerically the Length function $L(z)$, in order to obtain $y(p,\lambda)$.
+For instance, for the plot of the $L^2$-norm as a function of $\lambda$, we used expression \eqref{Theta}.
+We point out that one can also adapt the software \texttt{GraFiDi} \cite{Grafidi, LeCoz1,LeCoz2}, which can be applied also to more general graphs.